Mail Lists

 Primary Phone Patron primary contact telephone number.

-Manually add a patron to the list.
-For more information on adding patrons to a list click here.
+• Manually add a patron to the list.

 Opens the patron window of the selected patron.